renzmann/renzmann.github.io/content/posts/make_is_what_you_want/index.md

 other reasons you might not want to try building a whole new tooling ecosystem into your workflow.
 Maybe:

-* you can't get permission for a new install
+* You can't get permission for a new install
-* you don't want to force another install on your end users or coworkers
+* You don't want to force another install on your end users or coworkers
-* you don't want more transitive dependencies entering the picture
+* You don't want more transitive dependencies entering the picture
-* you don't like someone trying to sell their cloud solution on top of the free tier offering
+* You don't like someone trying to sell their cloud solution on top of the free tier offering

 `make` was born from a history of compiling C programs on Unix machines in the